Harrogate: History

-In medieval times Harrogate was a place on the borders of the township of Bilton with Harrogate in the ancient Parish of Knaresborough, and the parish of Pannal, also known as Beckwith with Rossett.
-The part within the township of Bilton developed into the community of High Harrogate, and the part within Pannal developed into the community of Low Harrogate.
+In medieval times Harrogate was a place on the boundary of the township of Bilton with Harrogate in the ancient parish of Knaresborough, and the parish of Pannal, also known as Beckwith with Rossett.
+The part within the township of Bilton developed into the community of Low Harrogate, and the part within Pannal developed into the community of High Harrogate.
 Both communities were within the Royal Forest of Knaresborough.
 In 1372 King Edward III granted the Royal Forest to his son John, Duke of Lancaster (also known as John of Gaunt), and the Duchy of Lancaster became the principal landowner in Harrogate.

 Harrogate's development is owed to the discovery of its chalybeate- and sulphur-rich spring water from the 16th century.
-The first mineral spring was discovered in 1571 by William Slingsby who found that water from the Tewit Well in High Harrogate possessed similar properties to that from springs in the Belgian town of Spa, which gave its name to spa towns.
+The first mineral spring was discovered in 1571 by William Slingsby, who found that water from the Tewit Well in High Harrogate possessed similar properties to that from springs in the Belgian town of Spa, which gave its name to spa towns.
 The medicinal properties of the waters were publicised by Edmund Deane; his book, Spadacrene Anglica, or the English Spa Fountain was published in 1626.

 In the 17th and 18th centuries further chalybeate springs were discovered in High Harrogate, and both chalybeate and sulphur springs were found in Low Harrogate.
 The two communities attracted many visitors.
 A number of inns were opened for visitors in High Harrogate in the 17th century (the Queen's Head, the Granby, the Dragon and the World's End).
-In Low Harrogate, the Crown was open by the mid-18th century, and possibly earlier.
+In Low Harrogate, the Crown Hotel was open by the mid-18th century, and possibly earlier.

-In accordance with an Enclosure Act of 1770, promoted by the Duchy of Lancaster, the Royal Forest of Knaresborough was enclosed.
+In accordance with the Forest of Knaresborough Inclosure Act 1770 (10 Geo.
+3. c.
+94 Pr.), promoted by the Duchy of Lancaster, the Royal Forest of Knaresborough was enclosed.
 The enclosure award of 1778 clarified ownership of land in the Harrogate area.
 Under the award, 200 acre of land, which included the springs known at that time, were reserved as a public common, The Stray, which has remained public open space.
 The Enclosure Award facilitated development around the Stray.
 During the 19th century, the area between High Harrogate and Low Harrogate, which until then had remained separate communities a mile apart, was developed, and what is now the central area of Harrogate was built on high ground overlooking Low Harrogate.
 An area to the north of the developing town was reserved to the Duchy of Lancaster, and was developed for residential building.
 To provide entertainment for the increasing numbers of visitors the Georgian Theatre was built in 1788.
 Bath Hospital (later the Royal Bath Hospital) was built in 1826.
 The Royal Pump Room was built in 1842.
 The site of Tewit Well is marked by a dome on the Stray.
 Other wells can be found in the Valley Gardens and Royal Pump Room museum.